CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv4-unreachability prefix-limits reestablish-wait</h>

-Configures the time in minutes to wait before establishing the BGP session again with the peer for unreachability for IPv4.
+Configures the time in minutes to wait before establishing the BGP session again with the peer for BGP unreachability SAFI.
 The default value is `auto`, which uses standard BGP timers and processing.

 ### Command Syntax